 - In the Character panel (Ctrl + T), use the Digits list to select the font that the digits must appear in.

 When you install a Middle Eastern or North African version, the default typing font is set to the installation-specific language, by default.
 For example, if you have installed the English/Arabic-enabled version, the default typing font is set to Adobe Arabic.
-Similarly, if you have installed the English/Hebrew-enabled version, the default typing font is set to Adobe Hebrew (or Myriad Hebrew in Photoshop).
+Similarly, if you have installed the English/Hebrew-enabled version, the default typing font is set to Adobe Hebrew.

-In Arabic, text is justified by adding Kashidas.
-Kashidas are added to arabic characters to lengthen them.
+In Arabic, the text is justified by adding Kashidas.
+Kashidas are added to Arabic characters to lengthen them.
 Whitespace is not modified.
-Use automatic Kashida insertion to justify paragraphs of arabic text.
+Use automatic Kashida insertion to justify paragraphs of Arabic text.

-Select the paragraph and from the Paragraph panel (Window > Type & Tables > Paragraph), choose a setting from the Insert Kashida drop-down list.
-The options available are: None, Short, Medium, Long, or Stylistic.
-Kashidas are only inserted if the paragraph is justified.
-This setting is not applicable for paragraphs that have alignment settings.
+Select the paragraph and from the Paragraph panel (Window > Type > Paragraph), choose a setting from the Insert Kashida drop-down list.
+The options available

 To apply Kashidas to a group of characters, select the characters and choose Kashidas from the Character panel menu.

-You can automatically apply ligatures to character pairs in Arabic and Hebrew.
+You can automatically apply ligatures to character pairs in Arabic.
 Ligatures are typographic replacement characters for certain letter pairs if they are available in a given Open Type font.

 When you choose Ligatures from the Character panel menu or Control panel menu, a standard ligature defined in the font is produced.